rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 ## Still to be solved.

-Because we have multiple kinds of environments, all of which mounts the same *$HOME*, we dont have a way to switch the directories *~/.nixpkgs/config.nix* and *~/.nix-defexpr*.
+Because we have multiple kinds of environments, all of which mounts the same *$HOME*, we don't have a way to switch the directories *~/.nixpkgs/config.nix* and *~/.nix-defexpr*.
 There is this issue [817](https://github.com/NixOS/nix/issues/817) still open about it, and it seems there was a *NIXPKGS_CONFIG* variable at one point of time, but seems to have been removed.
 See [829](https://github.com/NixOS/nix/issues/829).

 This can be worked around by using some shell scripting to switch the variables.
 However, it is very error-prone, and does not let you use different environments simultaneously.